Colin Mackenzie: Mysore survey

-In 1799, Mackenzie was part of the British force in the Battle of Seringapatam, where Tipu Sultan, Maharaja of Mysore was defeated.
+In 1799, Mackenzie was part of the British force in the Battle of Seringapatam, where Tipu Sultan, Sultan of Mysore was defeated.
 After the defeat of Tipu, he led the Mysore survey between 1799 and 1810 and one of the aims was to establish the boundaries of the state as well as the territories ceded by the Nizam.
 The survey consisted of interpreters, a team of draftsmen and illustrators who collected material on the natural history, geography, architecture, history, customs, and folk tales of the region.

 When he began the survey, he was concerned that he had no linguistic skills and was more appalled by the lack of British competence in south Indian languages.
 Around the same time, the trigonometric survey was proposed by William Lambton but there was little collaboration between the two during the Mysore survey.
 Mackenzie was told that his survey was not to be "mere military or geographical information, but that your enquiries are to be extended to a statistical account of the whole country."
 However he was not provided enough resources for this grand plan.
 He wrote to Barry Close that he would not "descend to the minutiae" of measuring cultivated and uncultivated land but would instead focus on that which was of political and military importance.
 He pointed out that enquiries into revenues created uneasiness.
 One of his chief interpreters was a man named Kavelli Venkata Boria (IAST kāvelī veṃkeṭā boraiyāḥ, there are variations in spelling) who Mackenzie first met in 1796, shortly after his return from Ceylon.
 He found Boria capable of dealing with all sects and considered him as "the first step of my introduction into the portal of Indian knowledge."
 Boria knew Tamil, Telugu, Kannada and Sankskrit.
 In 1797, Mackenzie visited Mudgeri and found the ruins of a Jain temple.
 He wrote an extensive note on the Jains based on interviews through his translator "Cavelly Boria".
 Boria died in 1803 and Mackenzie took in his brother Venkata Lechmiah (IAST lakṣmaiyyā, also spelt Lakshmaiah or Lakshmayya).
 Another of Mackenzie's assistant was Dhurmiah (IAST dharmayāḥ), a Jain pandit (scholar) from Maleyur, then in Mysore State.
 Dhurmiah, with his ability to read Hale Kannada (old Kannada) inscriptions contributed greatly to the study of the inscriptions in the region.
 Dhurmiah provided Mackenzie with Jain insights into the history of India but some ideas were considered too unreliable such as the idea that the Jains had fled from Mecca.
 Dhurmiah's son may also have been on Mackenzie's staff.
 Another orientalist, Mark Wilks interviewed Dhurmiah and wrote on the Jains in his 1817 Historical Sketches of the South of India.

 Stating the aims of his survey, he wrote from the perspective of a historian in a letter to Major Merwick Shawe in 1805: